 Quite well written, but the titular victory at the beginning of the story takes away a great deal of the plot's urgency, without replacing it with another more immediate threat.
 Also, the abundance of party members, including original NPCs and those introduced in the expansions, mean that attention on them is increasingly divided, bogging down the story.
 Much as I hate to say it, this might be a case where splitting the party might help alleviate the overcrowding and keep things moving.

 While the writing was good and serviceable, the characters suffered quite heavily from Flanderization.
-Personality traits of certain NPCs tended to adsorb their entire character, making them seem shallow.
+Personality traits of certain NPCs tended to absorb their entire character, making them seem shallow.
 Cailan is the obvious example; he's portrayed as a childish fool with heroic notions.
 While those aspects were certainly observable in the game, there were deeper facets of his personality - take his intriguing with the Orlesian Empress, for instance.

 Synopsis: Loghain sees more than he expected in the Warden who spares his life.